Pro465/colored_text/README.md

 All contributions are welcome!

 # Notes
-## this will not work on terminals that don't support ANSI color codes and colors
+## this will not work on terminals that don't support ANSI color codes or even colors